Admission Documentation Guidelines

 - Applicants must self-certify on the Columbia Southern University (CSU) application for admission successful high school completion or equivalent and provide the school’s name, city, state, and year of graduation.

-- Transfer students with less than twelve (12) semester hours completed successfully at a post-secondary institution must submit the official high school transcript (or equivalent) and transcripts from previously attended post-secondary institutions, where transfer credit is considered.
+- Transfer students must submit transcripts from all previously attended post-secondary institutions.
+Those with less than twelve (12) semester hours completed successfully at a post-secondary institution must also submit the official high school transcript (or equivalent)

 - International applicants must provide an appropriately authenticated official transcript issued by a governmental authority that attests to the successful completion of the requisite program for admission, equivalent to U.S. Department of Education.
 Transcripts not in English must be evaluated by an appropriate third party and translated into English.
 A detailed guide for meeting the CSU admission proficiency requirements is available in the CSU International Admission Guidelines.